Torin99/Handle/README.md

 ## About

 Handle is a **Sign Language Detection** game created for submission to the W23 Project Program Competition.
-Created in React, It uses Google's open source machine learning API **MediaPipe Hands** to detect hand landmark placement and accurately predict sign letters from user input.
+Created in React, it uses Google's open source machine learning API **MediaPipe Hands** to detect hand landmark placement and accurately predict sign letters from user input.
 With example hand gestures, it is a fun and interactive way to learn Sign Language.

 Handle is submitted to Project Program for team **IBM & Chandler** with contributions from team members:
 - Riley Adams